Jomy10/beaver/README.md

     wth a rich standard library for working with files and has a magical syntax.

 Sure, it's "slow", but the compiler is usually the bottleneck anyway in build scripts.
+Next to the nice syntax, it's also easy to parallelize tasks, which has been taken advantage of whe compiling targets.
 </details>

 ## License